quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 easy sharing of data that benefits common debug and analysis methods and tooling.
 This document describes key concepts of qlog: formats, files, traces, events, and extension points.
-In this definition are the high-level log file schemas, and main event schema.
+In this definition are the high-level log file schemas, and standard event schema.
 Requirements and guidelines for creating protocol-specific event schema are also presented.
-All schema are independent of serialization format, allowing logs to be represented in many ways such as JSON, CSV, or protobuf.
+All schemas are independent of serialization format, allowing logs to be represented in many ways such as JSON, CSV, or protobuf.